 Medical treatment of EDS is limited.
 According to the Genetic and Rare Diseases Information Center (GARD), treatment is primarily focused on prevention of major side effects and pain relief.
 Ultimately, a patient may require surgery to stabilize joints if the disease progresses to an extreme degree.

 Chinese medicine, for its part, does not have a specific name for EDS but, instead, will treat the syndrome pattern as it presents in clinic (British Acupuncture Council).
 Generally, though not always, we will categorize this syndrome as being a case of Liver (which controls the sinews) is overacting on Spleen (which control the muscles).
 Most practitioners, from AOBTA-CP bodywork therapists (as I am currently) to licensed acupuncturists (as I will be once I finish board exams, which will be soon) (Update: I am done with boards and duly licensed) will expect a team approach and assume that you have an MD and some specialists who regulate and oversee your primary treatment plan, especially if your condition is severe.

-For pain or anxiety or the general emotional wellbeing aspect, though, you might choose to work only with your Chinese medical care provider (it also can help to have a psychotherapist in the mix for this).
+For pain or anxiety or the general emotional wellbeing aspect, though, you might choose to rely on your Chinese medical care provider (it also can help to have a psychotherapist in the mix for this).
 It all really depends.